 The development is small scale and does not have scope for an external fire stair.
-However, the communal main entrance for 8 flats and the separate entrance for the 9th flat above the bin and cycle store have immediate access onto the car park open area and means of escape from there with 2 access points out.
+However, the communal main entrances have immediate access onto the car park open area and means of escape from there with 2 access points out.
 In line with standards a communal fire escape strategy will be provided to all new occupants and be part of the communal living arrangements.